woocommerce/woocommerce-ios/ARCHITECTURE.md

 3.  **Immutability**

-        For a wide variety of reasons, we've opted for exposing Mutable Entities **ONLY** to our Service Layer.
+        For a wide variety of reasons, we've opted for exposing Mutable Entities **ONLY** to our Service Layer (Yosemite.framework).
-        The main app's ViewControllers can access to [Remote, Cached] Entities only through ReadOnly instances.
+        The main app's ViewControllers can gain access to [Remote, Cached] Entities only through ReadOnly instances.

         (A) Thread Safe: We're shielded from known CoreData Threading nightmares (B) A valid object will always remain valid.
 This is not entirely true with plain NSManagedObjects!